AMENITIES

 In cases where you wish to book and use the residents clubhouse for a private event, there will be a cost.
 You can book here.

-Using The Recreational Equipment
+Using the Boathouse Equipment

 In the summer months of July and August, the boathouse staff is on shift from 10 a.m. to 7 p.m. (weather permitting) 7 days a week.
 All equipment must be returned no later than 6:30 p.m.